Duraiprasanth25/Good-Cabs_CodeBasics-RPC13/README.md

 ### Revenue Growth & Performance

 - **Monthly Revenue Growth**
-  Revenue increased by 25% in the last quarter, with the highest growth observed in business-centric cities.
+  Revenue increased by 25% with the highest growth observed in business-centric cities.

 - **Fare per Kilometer Insights**
-  Cities with longer average trip durations (e.g., Pune, Hyderabad) charge a higher fare per kilometer.
+  Cities with longer average trip durations (e.g., Jaipur, Vizag) charge a higher fare per kilometer.

 - **Repeat vs. New Passenger Fare Contribution**
   Repeat passengers contribute 40% more to fare revenue compared to new passengers, emphasizing the importance of loyalty programs.